kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ---
-title: Debugging Gloo Edge
+title: Debugging Gloo Gateway
-description: This document shows how some common ways to debug Gloo Edge and Envoy
+description: This document shows how some common ways to debug Gloo Gateway and Envoy
 weight: 10
 ---

-At times, you may need to debug Gloo Edge misconfigurations.
-Gloo Edge is based on [Envoy](https://www.envoyproxy.io) and often times these misconfigurations are observed as a result of behavior seen at the proxy.
-This guide will help you debug issues with Gloo Edge and Envoy.
+At times, you may need to debug Gloo Gateway misconfigurations.
+Gloo Gateway is based on [Envoy](https://www.envoyproxy.io) and often times these misconfigurations are observed as a result of behavior seen at the proxy.
+This guide will help you debug issues with Gloo Gateway and Envoy.

 The guide is broken into three main sections: